eclipse-archived/codewind-docs/docs/_documentations/che-installinfo.md

 **A quick way to try out Codewind before installing Codewind on Eclipse Che is to use Codewind locally** In this fully-local configuration, you create, develop, build and run your containerised applications on your local machine using your local IDE.
 See [Getting Started with Codewind](./gettingstarted.html) for local IDE options and step-by- step instructions.

-**Using Codewind Remotely** For an alternative way of using  cloud-based configuration of Codewind, **you must first follow the steps to [install codewind locally](./gettingstarted.html)**.
-By [using Codewind remotely](./remote-codewind-overview.html), Codewind is configured for making code changes on your local IDE but building and running your application in the cloud.
+**Using Codewind Remotely** Rather than using an IDE hosted in the cloud to make code changes, Codewind can also be configured for making code changes on your **local IDE** before building and running on your cloud.
+To [configure Codewind to be used remotely](./remote-codewind-overview.html), **you must first follow the steps to [install codewind locally](./gettingstarted.html)**.

 # Installing Eclipse Che for Codewind